marijnh/Eloquent-JavaScript/14_dom.md

 to—is that we can use this same mini-language as an effective way to find ((DOM)) elements.

-{{index "querySelectorAll method"}}
+{{index "querySelectorAll method", "NodeList type"}}

-The `querySelectorAll` method, which is defined both on the `document` object and on element nodes, takes a selector string and returns an ((array-like object)) containing all the elements that it matches.
+The `querySelectorAll` method, which is defined both on the `document` object and on element nodes, takes a selector string and returns a `NodeList` containing all the elements that it matches.

 ```{lang: "text/html"}
 <p>And if you go chasing